Skip to main content

 Charles is thought to have been jealous of the attention their mother, Queen Elizabeth II, paid to Andrew.
 When Andrew was born, the queen was at home more and could be hands-on with her younger son, but Charles was raised by his nannies as the queen was traveling so often.
 Not only that but Andrew was said to be their mother’s favorite child.

-Following her death, the king has slimmed down the monarchy and made it clear that there is no place for the disgraced prince in it.
-But the duke isn’t making things easy for his sibling and not respecting King Charles’ wishes after he requested Andrew move out of the royal residence he’s lived in for two decades.
+Following the queen’s death, the king slimmed down the monarchy and made it clear there is no place for the disgraced prince in it.
+But the duke isn’t making things easy for his sibling as he is not respecting King Charles’ wishes after he requested Andrew move out of the royal residence he’s lived in for two decades.

 Prince Andrew allows home to fall into disarray with visible mold and peeling paint